umairkhan-10/mediaire_task/README.md

     - Logger - For centralized logging
     - Models - Pydantic models for BrainScan and BrainReport.
     - Utilities: Helper functions for generating/analyzing scans, and saving reports.
-    - Const - For constants and Enums
+    - Config - For constants and Enums

 ## Tech Stack/Philosophy:

 #### Python:

-Python is being used by a lot of big companies and has proven to be reliable in big scale web apps.
-So I prefer to choose something that is proven to work on scale and also having experience in Python makes it better choice for me.
+Python is widely used by a lot of big companies and has proven to be reliable in large scale web apps.
+It's being used in this project for its reliability and my experience with Python

 #### Requirements/dependencies

-requirements file is in a separate folder because a project can have multiple requirements file. for example, dev requirements, etc. So it is better to have all requirements file in one folder.
+requirements file is in a because a project can have multiple requirements file. for example, dev requirements, etc. So it is better to have all requirements file in one folder.

 #### Makefile